-With thousands of miles of streams and hundreds of lakes in the Lassen National Forest we love to JUST FISH.
-Rainbow Trout are the predominate fish.
-However, trophy German Brown’s, Mackinaw, King Salmon, Kokanee, Eagle Lake Trout and Large and Small mouth Bass are found in our major lakes.
+With thousands of miles of streams and hundreds of lakes in the Lassen National Forest, we love to JUST FISH.
+Rainbow Trout are the predominant fish.
+However, trophy German Brown’s, Mackinaw, King Salmon, Kokanee, Eagle Lake Trout, and Large and Smallmouth Bass are found in our major lakes.